mohannadize/SquamousCellCarcinoma/Handout/SCC.md

         have a greatly increased risk of developing skin cancer.
     * Weakened immune system.
 People with weakened immune systems have an increased risk of skin cancer.
         This includes people who have leukemia or lymphoma and those who take medications that suppress the immune system, such as those who have undergone organ transplants.
+    * People with an inherited condition known as xeroderma pigmentosum have an extreme sensitivity to sunlight are also very susceptible to cellular damage caused by UVA and UVB rays.

 Additional risk factors include exposure to large amounts of arsenic, coal tar or other carcinogenic chemicals; chronic ulcers and a history of radiation therapy for previous cancers.
 Also, a person who has already been diagnosed with skin cancer has an elevated risk of developing a second skin cancer during his or her lifetime.